Synonym(s)

 DefinitionThis section has been translated automatically.

-Arachidonic acid (lat. arachis = "peanut") is an unsaturated C20 fatty acid that is synthesized by most animal organisms (except cats), but not by plants.
-It is abundantly absorbed in the diet, depending on the dietary pattern.
+Arachidonic acid (lat. arachis = "peanut") is an unsaturated C20 fatty acid that is synthesized by most animal organisms (exception: cats), but not by plants.
+Depending on the diet, it is absorbed in abundance through food.

 Arachidonic acid is the most important fatty acid for prostaglandin and leukotriene synthesis.
-It is firmly integrated into the cell membrane as a component of a triglyceride.
+As a component of a triglyceride, it is firmly integrated into the cell membrane.
 Arachidonic acid is released from the cell membranes by the enzyme phospholipase A2 in response to appropriate stimuli.

 The cytosolic, free arachidonic acid thus becomes biologically active and forms the starting point for the enzymatic synthesis of:

-Furthermore, cytochrome P450 is able to oxidize arachidonic acid.
+Cytochrome P450 is also able to oxidize arachidonic acid.

 OccurrenceThis section has been translated automatically.